Byabasaija/vcard_portfolio/apps/web/_posts/who-is-chun-ho-hugo-lin.md

 ---
-title: "Who is Chun-Ho (Hugo) Lin 👨🏻‍💻"
+title: "Who is Pascal Byabasaija 👨🏻‍💻"
-excerpt: "I'm Chun-Ho (Hugo) Lin, a graduate with a Bachelor's degree from National Central University (NCU) 🐿️, driven by a sincere passion for Software Engineering 💻."
+excerpt: "I'm Pascal Byabasaija, a graduate with a Bachelor's degree from National Central University (NCU) 🐿️, driven by a sincere passion for Software Engineering 💻."
 coverImage: "/images/banner/posts/who-is-chun-ho-hugo-lin.webp"
 date: "2025-01-02"
 author: